deepjavalibrary/djl-spring-boot-starter-demo/README.md

 We will use [`eksctl` tool](https://eksctl.io/introduction/#installation) to provision an EKS cluster for demonstration purposes.
+You also need to install [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) – A command line tool for working with Kubernetes clusters.

 Before you start, make sure you have AWS CLI installed and proper credentials to access your AWS account.
 Steps 2, 4 and 5 are only needed if you would like to protect access to your S3 bucket properly (it is NOT a good